-Shallow ones come in three types.
-A mat foundation has the weight of a building spread on the base slab.
-A strip footing uses long strips to hold a wall's weight.
-While an individual footing has columns carrying the building's weight.
+Shallow foundations come in three types.
+(1) A mat foundation has the weight of a building spread on the base slab.
+(2) A strip footing uses long strips to hold a wall's weight, while an (3) individual footing has columns carrying the building's weight.

-In deep foundations, cylindrical materials called piles support the structure.
+For deep foundations, cylindrical materials called "piles" support the structure.
 Builders bury these long piles deep in the ground.
-Some rest on strong soil while others spread weight in the soil through friction.
+Some rest on strong soil, while others spread the weight in the soil through friction.

 Even when you are building low-cost houses, the structure must bear its own weight.
 When you pour a foundation the wrong way, you risk having a dry, cracked, and unstable base.
 As such, the building will crumble from its weight.